Preheat oven to 350 degrees F (180 degrees C). Line three 8-inch round pans with parchment rounds, and grease with

 in a stand mixer with a paddle until fully combined.

 Unsalted Butter (1 cup)

-into the dry mix, at a low speed using a whisk attachment.
-Continue to mix until no chunks of butter remain, and the mixture becomes crumbly.
-It should resemble moist sand.
+slowly into the dry mix, at a low speed.
+Continue to mix until no large chunks of butter remain, and the mixture becomes crumbly.

 , and mix on low until just incorporated.
 Mix in the